isabella232/fellowship-program-website-1/_projects/ashlar.md

 # This file uses Kramdown.
 See https://kramdown.gettalong.org/syntax.html for syntax
 ---

+[Ashlar](https://github.com/azavea/ashlar) is a open source Django based tool that provides a way of attaching flexible metadata to geospatial records.
+The technology supports the following functionality:
+- Editing data schema using a graphical user interface
+- Validating data entry against configured schema
+- Storage of related entities within a single record
+- Fast filtering on user-defined field values
+- Geospatial filtering
+- Auto-generation of frontend display elements such as filter controls to match active schema

-Build on existing work to create a proof-of-concept static site or mobile data collection app based around flexible data schemas.
+This purpose of this project is to build on existing work to create a proof-of-concept static site or mobile data collection app based around flexible data schemas.

 # MILESTONES